nitesh009/100-Days-Of-ML-Code/README.md

 ### FAQ's
 ---

-* How do I know which model to choose for my problem ?
+> How do I know which model to choose for my problem ?

-let's answer this question:

 Same as for regression models, you first need to figure out whether your problem is linear or non linear.

-If your problem is linear, you should go for Logistic Regression or SVM.
+If your problem is linear, you should go for **Logistic Regression or SVM**.

-If your problem is non linear, you should go for K-NN, Naive Bayes, Decision Tree or Random Forest.
+If your problem is non linear, you should go for **K-NN, Naive Bayes, Decision Tree or Random Forest**.

 Then from a business point of view, you would rather use: